vtexdocs/help-center-content/docs/announcements/en/new-deadline-activate-the-new-cdn-until-may-31.md

 author: authors_24
 slug: new-deadline-activate-the-new-cdn-until-may-31
 legacySlug: new-deadline-activate-the-new-cdn-until-may-31
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Enable HTTPS, update the CNAME and request the new CDN before the due date.
-This will prevent your store from crashing.
+announcementSynopsisEN: 'Enable HTTPS, update the CNAME and request the new CDN before the due date.
+This will prevent your store from crashing.'
 ---

 Because many stores couldn't perform the necessary actions to activate the new CDN on time, we've decided to extend the deadline until __May 31st__.